 Before the last of the United States military departed in 1992, they would use aircraft to spray a pesticide above the countryside to suppress the mosquito population.
 I’m not sure how regularly it was done, but my wife said it was at least once per year.

 Nowadays, mosquito exterminators are dispatched by the local city government (and everything is done on foot).
 I don’t know how often it’s supposed to happen, but I’ve only seen them spraying once in the last seven years.
-It wasn’t effective at all and perhaps that’s why it isn’t being done anymore.
+It wasn’t effective at all and perhaps that’s why I haven’t seen it done anymore.

 Mosquitoes here carry malaria as well as dengue.
 The fever produced by these diseases will obviously make children ill, but they’re fatal to adults if not treated immediately.